MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 **The day-to-day role of an actuarial analyst involves quite a bit of mathematical work and analysis.
 It’s a fairly competitive field, meaning that commitment and strong collegiate performance can give you a leg up when searching for a job.**

-## If you’re looking for a professional career that involves solving problems, working with tons of numbers, and analysing data, well, the becoming an actuarial analyst may just be the job for you!
+## If you’re looking for a professional career that involves solving problems, working with tons of numbers, and analysing data, well, then becoming an actuarial analyst may just be the job for you!

 ### Learn about the key requirements, duties, responsibilities, and skills that should be in an actuarial analyst job description.